 2. Mailing of Official Transcripts: Applicants must also submit their Official Transcript(s) via U.S. mail directly from the community college/institutions they are attending (or attended) and high school transcripts.
 Please include the schedule of courses you are currently taking if your grades for the current semester won’t be available by the application deadline.
 If you have already applied to the University of Michigan Fall 2014, submitting an unofficial copy of your transcripts will be sufficient (please provide your U-M application identification number).

-DEADLINE: ALL FELLOWSHIP MATERIALS (online and other) MUST BE SUBMITTED BY 5:00pm on Friday, February 28, 2014.
-Applications submitted after February 28 and before March 15, 2014 may be reviewed on a rolling basis depending on the applicant pool.
+PRIORITY DEADLINE: ALL FELLOWSHIP MATERIALS (online and other) SHOULD BE SUBMITTED BY 5:00pm on Friday, February 28, 2014 to be considered under the PRIORITY Deadline.
+Applications submitted after February 28 and before March 17, 2014 will be reviewed on a rolling basis.

 Applicants will be notified via e-mail with admissions decisions before the end of April 2014.

 1. General Information: biographical information, short answer essays, contact information for recommendations, research experience summary (submitted online only)